Betty Kovacs, MS, RD

 What are the different types of probiotics?

-Probiotic products contain bacteria and/or yeasts that assist in restoring the balance in our gut.
-Up until the 1960s, the gut microflora that they were able to identify were clostridia, lactobacilli, enterococci, and Escherichia coli.
+Probiotic foods, beverages, and supplements products contain bacteria and/or yeasts.
+Up until the 1960s, the only gut microflora that they were able to identify were clostridia, lactobacilli, enterococci, and E. coli.
 Since then, innovative techniques have discovered many more bacteria.

-There are several different kinds of probiotics, and their health benefits are determined by the job that they do in your gut.
-Probiotics must be identified by their genus, species, and strain level.
+There are several different kinds of probiotics, and their health benefits are determined by the job that they do in the gut.
+They must be identified by their genus, species, and strain level.
 Here is a list of probiotics and their possible health benefits.

 There are more than 50 species of lactobacilli.
 They are naturally found in the digestive, urinary, and genital systems.
 Foods that are fermented, like yogurt, and dietary supplements also contain these bacteria.
 Lactobacillus has been used for treating and preventing a wide variety of diseases and conditions.

-Some of the lactobacilli found in foods and supplements are Lactobacillus acidophilus, L. acidophilus DDS-1, Lactobacillus blugaricus, Lactobacillus rhamnosus GG, Lactobacillus plantarium, Lactobacillus reuteri, Lactobacillus salivarius, Lactobacillus casei, Lactobacillus johnsonii, and Lactobacillus gasseri.
+Some of the lactobacilli found in foods and supplements are Lactobacillus acidophilus, L. acidophilus DDS-1, Lactobacillus bulgaricus, Lactobacillus rhamnosus GG, Lactobacillus plantarium, Lactobacillus reuteri, Lactobacillus salivarius, Lactobacillus casei, Lactobacillus johnsonii, and Lactobacillus gasseri.

-More research is needed regarding probiotics and their potential health benefits before any definitive claims can be made about their effects.
-However, studies have shown some benefits linked to Lactobacillus and treating and/or preventing yeast infections, urinary tract infection, irritable bowel syndrome, antibiotic-related diarrhea, traveler's diarrhea, diarrhea resulting from Clostridium difficile, treating lactose intolerance, skin disorders (fever blisters, eczema, acne, and canker sores), and prevention of respiratory infections.
-More specifically, results from some of the studies are as follows:
+Studies have shown some benefits linked to Lactobacillus and treating and/or preventing yeast infections, bacterial vaginosis, urinary tract infection, irritable bowel syndrome, antibiotic-related diarrhea, traveler's diarrhea, diarrhea resulting from Clostridium difficile, treating lactose intolerance, skin disorders (fever blisters, eczema, acne, and canker sores), and prevention of respiratory infections.

 There are approximately 30 species of bifidobacteria.
-The make up most of the healthy bacteria in the colon.
-They appear in the intestinal tract within days of birth, especially in breastfed infants.
+They make up most of the healthy bacteria in the colon.
+They appear in the intestinal tract within days of birth, especially in breastfed infants and are thought to be the best marker of intestinal health.

-Some of the bifidobacteria used as probiotics are Bifodbacterium bifidum, Bifodbacterium lactis, Bifodbacterium longum, Bifodbacterium breve, Bifodbacterium infantis, Bifodbacterium thermophilum, and Bifodbacterium pseudolongum.
+Some of the bifidobacteria used as probiotics are Bifidobacterium bifidum, Bifidobacterium lactis, Bifidobacterium longum, Bifidobacterium breve, Bifidobacterium infantis, Bifidobacterium thermophilum, and Bifidobacterium pseudolongum.

 3. Saccharomyces boulardii

 This is also known as S. boulardii and is the only yeast probiotic.
 Some studies have shown that it is effective in preventing and treating diarrhea associated with the use of antibiotics and traveler's diarrhea.
-It has also been reported to prevent the reoccurrence of Clostridium difficile, to treat acne, and to reduce side effects of treatment for Helicobacter pylori.
+It has also been reported to prevent the reoccurrence of C. difficile, to treat acne, and to reduce side effects of treatment for H. pylori.

 4. Streptococcus thermophilus